Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 _Semantics_

 * `SortedBy_Clause` The optional `SORTED BY` clause asserts that the rows are ordered by the specified columns.
 This information allows the optimizer to potentially improve the performance of your script since it knows that the data is ordered.
 However, if the expression returns data that is not ordered according to the assertion, a runtime error is raised.
-If it is specified on a built-in Extractor, it will raise a compile time error.
+If it is specified on a built-in Extractor, it will raise a compile-time error.

 See the U-SQL documentation for the semantics of the previously available clauses.